vinci-ohdsi/OLGLMM-COVID/STUDY-PACKAGE-EXECUTE.md

   verbosity = "INFO"
         )
 ```
+## Step 4 - Submit Results
+- You now need to inspect the `<siteId>_initialize.json` and if happy log into https://pda-ota.pdamethods.org/  and upload the file to the correct study (first/second/third).
 - Your part is now done.
 Sit back and wait for the study lead to send you the results.